 The Chinese peony is a herbaceous perennial.
 It has erect stems with lobed leaves and very large, scented flowers, which in the wild are white and single.
 Cultivated plants grow to 1 metre, are full hardy, and can be red, pink or purple and are usually double.

 The tree peony found from Western China to Bhutan forms a branched upright shrub to 2 meters with slash cut and lobed leaves.
 The terminal flowers are very large and slightly fragrant.
 Common peony is a herbaceous perennial with many erect stems to 75 centimeters.
 Bipinnate leaves composed of ovate-lanceolate segments and large terminal flowers that are single, fragrant, usually purple-crimson and hermaphroditic.

 Peonies prefer cold winters and a deep, rich, moist soil.
-Plant fresh seed in autumn or stratify older seed, then plant in spring.
+Plant fresh seeds in autumn or stratify older seed, then plant in spring.
 You can also divide plants in late autumn or spring, take root cuttings in winter or semi-ripe stem cuttings.
 Peonies require heavy feeding and their roots resent disturbance.
 Remove dead wood in spring.

-information sourced from The Complete Book of Herbs
+Information sourced from The Complete Book of Herbs